MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 1. If surrender is allowed, this takes priority over any other decision.
 2. If you have a **pair**, determine whether or not basic strategy calls for a **split**.
 3. Check if you have a possible hand to **double down**, according to double down casino rules (as you may only be allowed to double down on 10 and 11, or any regular cards).
-4. If nothing above applied, than check the **hit or stand chart**. **Always hit a hard total of 11 or below, and always stand on a hard total of 17 or higher**.
+4. If nothing above applied, then check the **hit or stand chart**. **Always hit a hard total of 11 or below, and always stand on a hard total of 17 or higher**.
 Always hit soft 17 (A,6) or below.
 For hard 12 through 16 and soft 18 (A,7) consult the basic strategy chart.

 ![Blackjack%20The%2021%20game/BASIC_STRATEGY.jpeg](/images/Blackjack%20The%2021%20game/BASIC_STRATEGY.jpeg)